Emmelie Prophète

 Emmelie Prophète (born June 5, 1971), also known as Emmelie Prophète Milcé, is a Haitian writer and diplomat.
-As of November 2022, she is serving as justice minister of Haiti.
+From November 2022 till April 2024, she served as the justice minister of Haiti.

 Early life and education

 Prophète was born in Port-au-Prince and studied law and modern literature at the Université de Port-au-Prince and communications at Jackson State University.
 Prophète has also hosted a jazz program on Radio-Haïti.
 She has served as director of the Haiti Direction Nationale du Livre and the Bureau haïtien du droit d’auteur.

 Literary career

 Prophète has published two books of poetry and six novels.
 She has contributed to various periodicals such as Chemins Critiques, Boutures, Cultura, La Nouvelle Revue Française and Le Nouvelliste.

 Her novel Le Testament des solitudes won the Grand Prix littéraire de l’Association des écrivains de langue française in 2009.
 It became the first novel of hers to be published in English when, translated by Tina Kover and with the English title Blue, it was published by Amazon Publishing's translation imprint, AmazonCrossing, in January 2022.

-Her 2020 novel, Les Villages de Dieu (English: The Villages of God) won the 2022 Carbet de Lycéens.
+Her 2020 novel, Les Villages de Dieu (Literal English translation: The Villages of God) won the 2022 Carbet de Lycéens.
+The English translation by Aidan Rooney and with the title Cécé was published in 2025.